Government assesses keeping CSLL from banks high to pay for tax breaks

 The measure was placed on the government’s negotiating table, according to two sources at the Ministry of Economy, as an alternative to offsetting the exemption from the payroll of companies.
 The project that extended the benefit to 17 sectors until 2023 had the approval of Congress and depends on the sanction of President Jair Bolsonaro.

-When approving next year’s Budget, however, the Legislature did not include a forecast for the exemption, which has an estimated cost by the government at 8 billion reais a year.
+When approving next year’s Budget, however, the Legislature did not include a forecast for the exemption, which has an estimated cost by the government at R$ 8 billion per year.

 In order to make the sanction feasible without violating fiscal rules, the economic team is now looking for sources to compensate for this fiscal waiver.